 Learn about different types of disabilities and illnesses

-Get a degree in Aged Care or Human Services
+Get a degree in Elder Care or Human Services

 Most care providers will tell you that the best way to prepare for a career in the field is to earn a degree in Aged Care or Human Services.
 Earning a degree in this field will give you a solid foundation in aging and the needs of older adults.
 It will also help you to decide what type of specialization you would like in the field, such as mental health, dementia care, or end-of-life care.
 You may be able to enter the field with only a degree in Human Services, but most employers will prefer that you have an Aged Care degree.
 Your university or college should offer an Aged Care or Human Services major or minor.
 Make sure to select a school that is accredited and has a good reputation in the field.